 - Rather than defining what a student is doing wrong (hitting, getting out of their seat, yelling), ask yourself what the function of the behavior may be (i.e. are they trying to get something, like attention, or avoid something, like school work that is too difficult, by acting out?). - Notice what is happening in your classroom both before and after a student misbehaves. - Use one of the many tools available to keep track of antecedents and consequences, which chart a student's behavior based on what is happening in the immediate environment.
-If, for example, Billy mostly acts out in math, then perhaps the material is too challenging, or the time of day is difficult (could he be hungry?), or he has trouble with a specific student or teacher.
-What happens after Billy acts out?
-Is he rewarded for his negative behavior by receiving attention from you or his peers?
-Has he been able to avoid doing the work?
+If, for example, they mostly act out in math, then perhaps the material is too challenging, or the time of day is difficult (could they be hungry?), or they have trouble with a specific student or teacher.
+What happens after they act out?
+Are they rewarded for their negative behavior by receiving attention from you or their peers?
+Have they been able to avoid doing the work?